recepkizilarslan/NVD-NIST-Parser/README.md

   .....
   .....
 ```
-And other one is gettting vullnerabilities detail
+And other one is gettting vulnerabilities details :

 Request url :
 ```sh